How do I open my computer case?

 In addition to the above example, a screwless computer case may have similar levers that may be located in other locations such as the bottom of the computer case or the front of the computer.

-Finally, there are also several other screwless computer cases that utilize buttons often located on the front bottom portion of the computer case. pressing this button will release the side of the case, allowing it to be removed.
+Finally, there are also other screwless computer cases that utilize buttons often located on the front bottom portion of the computer case. pressing this button will release the side of the case, allowing it to be removed.

 Finally, if after reading the above recommendations you're still unable to get inside your computer, we suggest consulting your computer or computer case manufacturer's documentation.
 If you did not receive any documentation or have lost it, most manufacturers today have online versions of all their documentation on their website.
 See the third-party contacts page for a complete listing of computer and case manufacturers' contact information and websites.